csuzhangxc/vvv/viewer/README.txt

    http://stereofx.org

 In order to compile the viewer under Linux simply type "build.sh" in a shell.
-The viewer requires OpenGL and the GLUT library to be installed.
+If CMake is installed, type "cmake . && make".
+The viewer requires OpenGL and the GLUT library as the only dependencies.

 Under Windows either use the CMake GUI to produce a Visual C++ project or use cygwin in the following way:

 1. Download cygwin from http://cygwin.com
 2. Run the installer program and make sure to select "Devel"
-3. After the installation finishes, download the V^3 to somewhere useful
+3. After the installation finishes, download the V^3
 4. Unzip the V^3 package
 5. Double-click the cygwin icon to get a bash session
 6. In bash, type: "cd viewer" and "build.sh"